Block Builder and Block Iterator

 the first key in the block.
 If create_and_seek_to_key

-is called, the iterator will be positioned at the first key which
+is called, the iterator will be positioned at the first key

-is >=
+that is >=

 the provided key.
 For example, if 1, 3, 5

-is in a block,
+is in a block.

 #![allow(unused)] fn main() { let mut iter = BlockIterator::create_and_seek_to_key(block, b"2"); assert_eq!(iter.key(), b"3"); }

-seek 2
+The above seek 2

 will make the iterator to be positioned at the next available key of 2

-, which is 3
+, which in this case is 3

 .